BENEFITS OF A DOULA

 Epidurals & Pain Medication: Will a doula only support me if I plan to give birth medication?

 There is a common myth that doulas are only for women attempting to give birth without drugs or medical intervention.
-We are trained to view childbirth as a natural and normal process, however most doulas believe that there is a time and a place for medical intervention.
+We are trained to view childbirth as a natural and normal process, however that there is a place for medical intervention.
 We provide emotional, physical and informational support to all mothers and couples.
 Doulas want every woman to have a positive birthing experience.
 For some women that means giving birth with as little intervention as possible and for others it is not even a consideration for personal or practical reasons.
 We do not suggest our opinions and personal philosophies.
 We provide education and information so they each woman can make informed decisions.
 Our job is to support those choices whatever they may be.
 We will not decide for you and doulas should not provide biased information.
 We want you to have the best birth experience possible with the healthiest outcome.

 What if I’m having a planned caesarean or an unplanned caesarean section?